UPPS 04.04.11 - University Classification and Compensation

 PROCEDURES FOR EXTRA COMPENSATION FOR TEACHING ACTIVITIES

-Full-time, unclassified staff employees or split appointees receive extra compensation for academic instruction performed beyond the normal 40-hour required work week.
+Regular unclassified staff employees or split appointees may receive extra compensation for academic instruction performed outside of the regular work schedule.
 UPPS No. 04.04.12, Pay Above Base Annual Salary for Staff, establishes the responsibility for determining the appropriateness of such payments.
-Only unclassified employees will receive compensation for teaching activities.
-Classified employees may not receive compensation nor participate in teaching activities.
+Classified staff may not receive compensation nor participate in teaching activities.

 Split appointees can have a unique pay rate for each appointment.